Introduction

 The following labels help you to find products that have not been produced in sweatshops.

-, a nonprofit organization, uses this label to certify coffee and tea producers - and soon, producers of bananas, chocolate, and other goods - who follow Fair Trade guidelines.
+, a nonprofit organization, uses this label to certify producers of products who follow Fair Trade guidelines.

 Many of the world's enslaved child laborers work weaving rugs.
 To be sure your carpet purchase doesn't fund these practices, buy one that bears the GoodWeave label.
 The GoodWeave label is the best assurance that no child labor was used in the making of your rug.